What Is Carpet Area, Built Up Area, Super Built Up Area & Setback Area

-Carpet area is the area excluding the walls of built-up area.
-In simple words, it is the internal space within the walls which you can actually use.
+Carpet area is the actual area that can be covered with a carpet or the area excluding the thickness of the inner walls of built-up area.
+In simple words, It is the internal space within the walls which you can actually use.
 Usually, carpet area is around 70 -90 % of the built-up area.

 The area on all sides of the plot boundaries laid down by the local municipal authority beyond which nothing can be constructed toward the plot boundary is known as setback area.

-The line usually parallel to the plot area on each side is call setback line.
+The line usually parallels to the plot area on each side is call setback line.
 This area helps a building to get more daylight and fresh air to the street level.